joeschmo/joebot2/README.md

 import qualified Data.Text as T
 ```
 This is due to the fact that many of the functions provided for plugin support
-rely heavily on Data.Text for performance purposes.
+rely heavily on Data.Text for performance and compatibility purposes.

 ##Custom Commands
 A <code>Command</code> is roughly the type